It abuts Twin Brooks.

 Hyannis desperately needs more open space.
 Twin Brooks consists of 40 acres.
 Our goal is to preserve this green space for conservation, recreation, education, community farming and cultural activities.
 While we are in favor of much needed housing in Hyannis, we are opposed to this green open space being developed with acres of impermeable hard surface.
 The Cape Cod Commission and the guidelines for the Town of Barnstable both state that open spaces and historic design are crucial not only to quality of life but to the local economy.

-Our vision for this property is a destination where residents and visitors alike will benefit from a central park essential to a vibrant livable and sustainable Hyannis Village.
-A well-planned open space would enhance our community and ecological environment, as well as improve the quality of life and economic attractiveness in Hyannis.
+Our vision for this property is a well-planned open space that would enhance our community and ecological environment, as well as improve the quality of life and economic attractiveness in Hyannis.
 Our video depicts our vision.

 Barnstable Land Trust Alternative for Twin Brooks